C-Nmachi/alx-low_level_programming/README.md

-Introduction to C programming language
+Making files using C programing